Carlyle Secured Lending, Inc. (CGBD) To Go Ex-Dividend on September 29th

-Carlyle Secured Lending, Inc. (NASDAQ:CGBD – Get Rating) announced a quarterly dividend on Monday, August 8th, Zacks reports.
-Shareholders of record on Friday, September 30th will be paid a dividend of 0.40 per share on Friday, October 14th.
-This represents a $1.60 dividend on an annualized basis and a yield of 12.92%.
+Carlyle Secured Lending, Inc. (NASDAQ:CGBD – Get Rating) declared a quarterly dividend on Monday, August 8th, Zacks reports.
+Stockholders of record on Friday, September 30th will be paid a dividend of 0.40 per share on Friday, October 14th.
+This represents a $1.60 dividend on an annualized basis and a dividend yield of 12.84%.
 The ex-dividend date of this dividend is Thursday, September 29th.
 This is a boost from Carlyle Secured Lending’s previous quarterly dividend of $0.32.

-Carlyle Secured Lending has decreased its dividend payment by an average of 3.7% per year over the last three years and has raised its dividend annually for the last 1 consecutive years.
-Carlyle Secured Lending has a payout ratio of 79.1% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
-Equities research analysts expect Carlyle Secured Lending to earn $1.73 per share next year, which means the company should continue to be able to cover its $1.36 annual dividend with an expected future payout ratio of 78.6%.
+Carlyle Secured Lending has decreased its dividend by an average of 3.7% annually over the last three years and has increased its dividend annually for the last 1 consecutive years.
+Carlyle Secured Lending has a payout ratio of 79.1% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
+Equities analysts expect Carlyle Secured Lending to earn $1.73 per share next year, which means the company should continue to be able to cover its $1.36 annual dividend with an expected future payout ratio of 78.6%.

 Insider Transactions at Carlyle Secured Lending

-In other Carlyle Secured Lending news, CFO Thomas M. Hennigan purchased 2,975 shares of the company’s stock in a transaction that occurred on Wednesday, August 17th.
-The shares were acquired at an average price of $14.30 per share, with a total value of $42,542.50.
-Following the transaction, the chief financial officer now owns 65,255 shares in the company, valued at $933,146.50.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Insiders own 0.56% of the company’s stock.
+In related news, CFO Thomas M. Hennigan purchased 2,975 shares of the company’s stock in a transaction that occurred on Wednesday, August 17th.
+The stock was bought at an average price of $14.30 per share, for a total transaction of $42,542.50.
+Following the completion of the transaction, the chief financial officer now owns 65,255 shares in the company, valued at approximately $933,146.50.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Company insiders own 0.56% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in the business.
-Point72 Hong Kong Ltd purchased a new stake in Carlyle Secured Lending in the 2nd quarter valued at about $32,000.
-Quantbot Technologies LP purchased a new stake in Carlyle Secured Lending in the 2nd quarter valued at about $173,000.
-Northern Trust Corp increased its stake in Carlyle Secured Lending by 15.9% in the 2nd quarter.
-Northern Trust Corp now owns 15,211 shares of the company’s stock valued at $193,000 after buying an additional 2,084 shares during the last quarter.
-ExodusPoint Capital Management LP increased its stake in Carlyle Secured Lending by 9.5% in the 2nd quarter.
-ExodusPoint Capital Management LP now owns 16,015 shares of the company’s stock valued at $203,000 after buying an additional 1,388 shares during the last quarter.
-Finally, Jane Street Group LLC purchased a new stake in Carlyle Secured Lending in the 2nd quarter valued at about $230,000.
-Institutional investors own 22.34% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of CGBD.
+Legal & General Group Plc boosted its position in Carlyle Secured Lending by 6.9% in the 2nd quarter.
+Legal & General Group Plc now owns 313,064 shares of the company’s stock valued at $3,977,000 after buying an additional 20,097 shares during the period.
+ExodusPoint Capital Management LP boosted its holdings in Carlyle Secured Lending by 9.5% during the second quarter.
+ExodusPoint Capital Management LP now owns 16,015 shares of the company’s stock worth $203,000 after buying an additional 1,388 shares in the last quarter.
+Jane Street Group LLC purchased a new stake in Carlyle Secured Lending during the second quarter worth about $230,000.
+Point72 Hong Kong Ltd purchased a new stake in Carlyle Secured Lending during the second quarter worth about $32,000.
+Finally, Cubist Systematic Strategies LLC acquired a new position in Carlyle Secured Lending during the second quarter worth about $727,000.
+Hedge funds and other institutional investors own 22.34% of the company’s stock.

-A number of research firms have recently issued reports on CGBD.
-Wells Fargo & Company increased their price objective on shares of Carlyle Secured Lending from $13.00 to $13.50 and gave the stock an “equal weight” rating in a research report on Thursday, August 11th.
-JPMorgan Chase & Co. cut shares of Carlyle Secured Lending from an “overweight” rating to a “neutral” rating and set a $14.50 price objective on the stock. in a research report on Tuesday, September 6th.
+Several analysts have recently issued reports on the company.
+Wells Fargo & Company increased their target price on Carlyle Secured Lending from $13.00 to $13.50 and gave the stock an “equal weight” rating in a report on Thursday, August 11th.
+JPMorgan Chase & Co. cut Carlyle Secured Lending from an “overweight” rating to a “neutral” rating and set a $14.50 target price on the stock. in a research report on Tuesday, September 6th.

 About Carlyle Secured Lending